rasple/gr-prg-sim/README.md

 ___

-For the calcDistance funtion only one test case is necessary.
-The assert Near is required because the result is from the type real.
+For the `calcDistance` funtion only one test case is necessary.
+The `assertNear` is required because the result is from the type real.

 ___